thoughtram/blog/_posts/2015-09-17-resolve-service-dependencies-in-angular-2.md

 Cannot resolve all parameters for DataService(?).
 Make sure they all have valid type or annotations.
 ```

-It basically says that it can't resolve the `Http` dependency of `DataService` because Angular doesn't know the type and therefore, no binding that can be used to resolve the dependency.
+It basically says that it can't resolve the `Http` dependency of `DataService` because Angular doesn't know the type and therefore, no provider that can be used to resolve the dependency.
 Uhm.. wait what?
 Didn't we put the type in the constructor?

 Yea, we did.
 Unfortunately it turns out this is not enough.
 However, obviously it **does** work when we inject `DataService` in our `AppComponent`.
 So what's the problem here?
 Let's take a step back and recap real quick where the metadata, that Angular's DI need, comes from.